Basic Rules, Tips and Tricks

-The more complex your design is, the more complicated it becomes for the powder to exit the empty spaces.
-Try to visualize how the powder will flow through the spaces of your 3D printed design.
+The more complex your design is, the more complicated it becomes for the gel-like support material to exit the empty spaces.
+Try to visualize how the support material will be removed by jetting water.

 When you design something like chainmail, make sure you provide enough space between the rings in your 3D model.
-This will allow the powder between the rings to flow away when the model is taken out of the 3D printer.
+This will allow the gel-like support material between the rings to flow away when the model is taken out of the 3D printer and cleaned.

 At least 0.4 mm of space should be kept between the rings - it can always be more.
 The space you create between your rings will purely depend on their size.
 With big rings, you can create a lot of space so you can print more of them in a confined space.
 With small rings, you will have to limit your space to keep a distance between the opposite horizontal or vertical ring in the chain.